 Pavers are available in a wide range of shapes and sizes, from small 4″ square cobblestones as mentioned below, up to large walkway pavers 96″ x 24″ and even hexagonal shaped pavers.

-Pavers should be laid using appropriate size spacers, ensuring pavers are not laid across expansion gaps.
-Fill gaps between the pavers with cement based grout.
+Porcelain landscape pavers should be laid using appropriate size spacers, ensuring pavers are not laid across expansion gaps.
+Fill gaps between the pavers with cement-based grout.

 Some pavers colors are available in a range of sizes, enabling a more random laying pattern to be designed, as illustrated opposite.